HotPizzaYT/3DSTownSquare/README.md

 # Discord 2-Way Message Bridging

-To setup Discord bridging you need a Discord bot (an open source repository will be available soon), and a Discord webhook.
+To setup Discord bridging you need a Discord bot [like this one](https://github.com/HotPizzaYT/3DSTS-Bridge), and a Discord webhook.

 In `dhook.global` you need: